Co-dfns versus BQN's implementation

 Co-dfns is under active development so this document might not reflect its current state.
-Last update 2022-10-02.
+Last update 2025-05-02.

 The BQN self-hosted compiler is directly inspired by the Co-dfns project, a compiler for a subset of Dyalog APL.
 I'm very grateful to Aaron for showing that array-oriented compilation is even possible!
 In addition to the obvious difference of target language, BQN differs from Co-dfns both in goals and methods.

-The shared goals of BQN and Co-dfns are to implement a compiler for an array language with whole-array operations.
-This provides the theoretical benefit of a short critical path, which in practice means that both compilers can make good use of a GPU or a CPU's vector instructions simply by providing an appropriate runtime.
+The shared goals of BQN and initial Co-dfns research are to implement a compiler for an array language with whole-array operations.
+This provides the theoretical benefit of a short critical path, which in practice means that both can make good use of a GPU or a CPU's vector instructions simply by providing an appropriate runtime.
 The two implementations also share a preference for working "close to the metal" by passing around arrays of numbers rather than creating abstract types to work with data.
 Objects are right out.
 These choices lead to a compact source code implementation, and may have some benefits in terms of how easy it is to write and understand the compiler.

-Co-dfns development historically focused on the core compiler, and not parsing, code generation, or the runtime.
+The Co-dfns source separates tokenization and parsing, core compilation, and code generation from each other.
+Initial work focused on the core compiler only.
 The associated Ph.D. thesis and famous 17 lines figure refer to this section, which transforms the abstract syntax tree (AST) of a program to a lower-level form, and resolves lexical scoping by linking variables to their definitions.
 While all of Co-dfns is written in APL, other sections aren't necessarily data-parallel, and could perform differently.
-As of late 2021, tokenization and most of parsing also follow the style used by the core compiler, but looser about nesting in my estimation.
-This brings Co-dfns closer to BQN, which is all in a data-parallel style.
+In contrast, the BQN compiler is entirely written in a data-parallel style.
+Its source splits out tokenization but mixes everything else together; code generation is much simpler because it only outputs IR, as discussed in the next section.

 The core Co-dfns compiler is based on manipulating the syntax tree, which is mostly stored as parent and sibling vectors—that is, lists of indices of other nodes in the tree.
 BQN is less methodical, but generally treats the source tokens as a simple list.
 This list is reordered in various ways, allowing operations that behave like tree traversals to be performed with scans under the right ordering.
 This strategy allows BQN to be much stricter in the kinds of operations it uses.
-Co-dfns regularly uses ⍣≡
+The compiler shown in Aaron's thesis regularly uses (repeat until convergence) for iteration and creates nested arrays with (Key, like Group).
+BQN has only a single instance of iteration to resolve quotes and comments, plus one complex but parallelizable scan for numeric literal processing.
+And it only uses Group to extract identifiers and strings, and collect metadata for final output.
+This means that most primitives, if we count simple reductions and scans as single primitives, are executed a fixed number of times during execution, making complexity analysis even easier than in Co-dfns.

 Co-dfns was designed from the beginning to build GPU programs, and outputs code in ArrayFire (a C++ framework), which is then compiled.
-GPU programming is quite limiting, and as a result Co-dfns has strict limitations in functionality that are slowly being removed.
-It now has partial support for nested arrays and array ranks higher than 4.
+GPU programming is quite limiting, and as a result Co-dfns began with strict limitations in functionality that were slowly removed—the big ones like arbitrary rank and nested arrays are gone now.
 BQN is designed with performance in mind, but implementation effort focused on functionality first, so that arbitrary array structures as well as trains and lexical closures have been supported from the beginning.
 Rather than target a specific language, it outputs object code to be interpreted by a virtual machine.
 Another goal for BQN was to not only write the compiler in BQN but to use BQN for the runtime as much as possible.
 The BQN-based runtime uses a small number of basic array operations provided by the VM.
-The extra abstraction causes this runtime to be very slow, but this can be fixed by overwriting functions from the runtime with natively-implemented ones.
+The extra abstraction causes this runtime to be very slow, so CBQN relies on it very little and re-implements most functions natively.

 At the time I began work on BQN, Aaron advocated the almost complete separation of code from comments (thesis) in addition to his very terse style as a general programming methodology.
 I find that such a style makes it hard to connect the documentation to the code, and is very slow in providing a summary or reminder of functionality that a comment might.
 I chose one comment per line as a better balance of compactness and faster accessibility.
 Co-dfns has since fluctuated wildly in its approach to documenting the code, including a stab at literate programming with perhaps half a page to describe each line for the parts that were finished.